 If you don’t wish to use your phone, you can buy a ticket from the airport to downtown Paris at the ‘Tickets – RER’ machine in the above photo.
 It will cost €13 (in January 2025).
 It will allow you to use the Métro and RER for two hours.

-If you want tickets on your phone (which save the price of the reloadable plastic card), you’ll need to download an app.
+If you want tickets on your phone (which will save the price of the reloadable plastic card), you’ll need to download an app.
 There are two that are available.
 Jeannie and I use “Bonjour RATP.”
 (If you don’t like it, try “Ile-de-France Mobilités.”)
 You can download both from the App Store long before you come to Paris and get everything loaded ahead of time.

 If you are using your phone or a plastic card, here are your choices:

 A single ticket. €13 from CDG airport to downtown.
+Valid for two hours.

 Navigo Easy pass